pimpcapital/ParallelGit/README.md

 Project purpose explained
 -------------------------
-Git is a unique type of data storage.
-Its special data structure offers many useful features such as:
+Git is a unique type of data store.
+Its special data structure offers useful features such as:

 * Keeping history snapshots at a very low cost
 * Automatic duplication detection
 * Remote backup
 * Merging and conflict resolution

-Git is well known and widely used as a VCS, yet few software application uses Git as a internal data storage.
-One of the reasons is the lack of high level API that allows efficient communication between application program and Git repository.
+Git is well known and widely used as a VCS, yet few software application uses Git as an internal data store.
+One of the reasons is the lack of high level API that allows efficient communication between application and Git.

 Consider the workflow in software development, the standard steps to make changes in Git are:

 ```
-Checkout (branch/commit) ⇒ Write file ⇒ Add file to index ⇒ Commit
+Checkout a branch ⇒ Write files ⇒ Add files to index ⇒ Commit
 ```

 While this model works sufficiently well with developers, it does not fit in the architecture diagram of a server role application.
 Reasons are:

 * Only one branch can be checked out at a time
-* Checking out a branch is a heavy I/O task as files need to be deleted and re-created on hard drive
+* Checking out a branch has a heavy I/O overhead as files need to be deleted and re-created on hard drive
 * Every context switching needs a check out

 There are ways around these problems, but they usually involve manually creating blobs and trees, which is verbose and error prone.